-Paige’s Place was donated in 2011 to Trinity Oaks in memory of Paige Snyder, niece of Tom and Nona Snyder, Trinity Oak’s Co-Founders.
-Paige was a beautifully young woman who lost her battle with Leukemia at the age of 17.
+Paige’s Place was donated in 2011 to Trinity Oaks Outdoors in memory of Paige Snyder, niece of Tom Snyder, Trinity Oaks Outdoors’ Founder.
+Paige was a beautiful young woman who lost her battle with Leukemia at the age of 17.
 In the last months of her life, Paige was confined to a wheelchair and her family had a difficult time finding a place to enjoy her love of fishing that could accommodate her.
-Paige’s Place will focus on making the outdoors more accessible for children, veterans, and their families.
+Paige’s Place will focus on making the outdoors more accessible for children, veterans, first responders, and their families.

 Paige’s Place is a 4-bedroom, 2-bath house with a private first-class fishing pier.
 The home can sleep up to 16 people and is fully handicapped accessible.
 We do not offer accommodations for individuals, however, if you are a like-minded nonprofit, we are happy to share our blessings with others to expand our impact on our community.
 If you are a faith-based organization or have like-minded goals, please reach out on the possibility to use our retreats free of charge.

 In December 2012, the Snyder family was dealt another unimaginable tragedy: The parents of Paige, Robert and Beatriz Snyder, were gunned down in their San Antonio home.
 The victims’ second daughter, Brooke, escaped by jumping out of a second story window.
 The 20 year-old moved in with family while dealing with her devastating losses.
 Paige’s Place is a sanctuary, a tribute to the memory of both Paige and her family.